-Of all the hurdles that come with litigation, eDiscovery may be one of the worst.
+Of all the hurdles that come with litigation, eDiscovery headache may be one of the worst.
 Although the relevant amendments to the Federal Rules of Civil Procedure came about in 2006, organizations are still struggling.

 Since then, technology has drastically changed the way information is created, stored, and spread.
 While a fragmented approach may have made sense at the advent of eDiscovery, times have changed; and the volume of electronic data and data sources to be collected has grown exponentially.
 It’s alarming that moving through the EDRM—especially the left side—is still causing such headaches for organizations large and small alike.

-Reactive eDiscovery: The Headache
+The Reactive eDiscovery Headache

 Too often, legal departments treat information governance as a minor component of the eDiscovery process, a process which is only attended to when absolutely necessary.
 I believe many of the issues with eDiscovery today start here.

 Litigation, with its huge associated costs, does not lend itself well to reactive solutions.
 If information governance is treated as a separate entity to be performed only when litigation hits, too much work is done inefficiently and unproductively.
 It becomes a mad scramble to discovery necessary data.
 From identifying custodians to placing them on legal hold and scrambling thousands of applications for relevant data, this process is extremely complex.
 The process can take an absurd amount of time and a wealth of resources, all of which get fully replicated with each and every case.
 Litigation is stressful enough—an internal scramble to find vulnerabilities and ensure defensible collection only makes things worse.
 Unfortunately, the reactive approach causes more problems than it solves.